Exudias/odin-rps/README.md

 # odin-rps
-ODP Project: Rock Paper Scissors
+My repo for the ODP project "Rock Paper Scissors".